jfogarty/latex-nonfiction-ebook-template/README.md

 printing, as PDFs, as websites, and as eBooks (for Apple iBooks, KOBO, Amazon Kindle and other electronic publishers).
 This template provides a model for creating all of these versions, using the same LaTeX source files.
-You will need to annotate your LaTeX files using commands supplied in the `zzInit.tex`, commands file in order to build all your book formats successfully.
+You will need to annotate your LaTeX files using commands supplied in the `zzInit.tex` commands file in order to build all your book formats successfully.

 Note that these tools are specifically for use by independent self-publishers